 Description

-Springfield High School is located in Springfield, Ohio.
+In High School Memories limited edition print, P. Buckley Moss features Springfield High School, located in Springfield, Ohio.
 The school, patterned after the Capitol building in Washington, D.C., was built in 1909-1911 and was Ohio’s first high school.

 The school was founded in 1911, then split into two high schools (North and South) in the Fall, 1960.
 South High kept the original Springfield High School building, located at 700 South Limestone Street near the city’s downtown, which was modeled after the Library of Congress and renowned for its large white dome.
 South also kept Springfield High’s nickname, “Wildcats,” and school colors of navy and gold.
 North High, was nicknamed “Panthers” and used red, blue, and white as its school colors.
 The two high schools shared Evans Stadium, which was used by Springfield High, until North High built its own stadium on the campus of its school.
 In 2008, North and South merged back into “Springfield High School.”
 A new high school building and campus was built at the location of the old North High.
 The new Springfield High took the “Wildcats” nickname, adopted blue, gold and white as its colors and continues to use Evans Stadium for football.
 It also uses the on-campus stadium North High built for other sporting events.
 The school district uses the old Springfield High/South High building for administrative purposes, but is no longer allowed to be used for teaching or classroom purposes per state guidelines.